ansys/pyensight/doc/source/calc_functions.rst

         which the vorticity gamma is calculated on the 2D part clip.
         The larger the proximity radius, the more nodes (or elements) that are used to calculate G and the slower the calculation.
-A proximity radius less than or equal to 0.0 will always use a proximity area of only elements that contain P and is the lower bound of this parameter resulting in the smallest proximity area around P (and the fastest calculation).
+A proximity radius less than or equal to 0.0 always uses a proximity area of only elements that contain P and is the lower bound of this parameter, resulting in the smallest proximity area around P (and the fastest calculation).
 A radius of 0.0 is a good value for the first run.